pyOpenSci/handbook/_sources/organization/employee-onboarding.md.txt

 Unless they are hired as an outside contractor, project-based employees complete onboarding with Community Initiatives and report time using Community Initiatives' Paylocity platform.

-**Google Workspace account**
+### 1. Create Google Workspace account (as needed)

-- We will create a Google Workspace account if there is a clear business need for the role (for example, external communications or another specific role).
+We will create a Google Workspace account if there is a clear business need for the role (for example, external communications or another specific role).
 - [Learn more about how we use GitHub.](google-workspace)

-**Google Drive access**
+### 2. Provide access to Google Drive

 - Granted access to relevant shared folders as needed.

-**GitHub**
+### 3. Add to the pyOpenSci GitHub Organization

-- Added to the pyOpenSci organization or granted repo-specific access based on project needs.
+Added to the pyOpenSci organization or granted repo-specific access based on project needs.
 - [Learn more about how we use GitHub.](github)

-**Slack**
+### 4. Slack

-- All pyOpenSci contributors and staff are invited to join the Slack community.
+All pyOpenSci contributors and staff are invited to join the Slack community.
 - [Learn more about how we use Slack.](slack)

-**Discord**
+### 5. Discord

-- Invited to our Discord workspace, which we use for events.
+Invited to our Discord workspace, which we use for events.

-**Access to social media and content platforms (as needed)**
+### 6. Access to social media and content platforms (as needed)

-- Access to LinkedIn, Mastodon, BlueSky, YouTube, Buffer as needed, depending on the position.
+Access to LinkedIn, Mastodon, BlueSky, YouTube, Buffer as required, depending on the position. **media at pyopensci.org** Email is used for these accounts.
 - [Learn more about how we use Buffer for social posting.](buffer)

+### 7. Provide access to BitWarden for media and admin account credentials as needed

+We use [BitWarden](bitwarden) for administration accounts and social.
+Provide the employee with access to BitWarden to access these accounts.

 ## Email groups

 pyOpenSci staff may be added to one or more email groups to support their role as needed:

-- [admin@pyopensci.org](mailto:admin@pyopensci.org): used for administration tasks such as hiring calls.
+- [admin@pyopensci.org](mailto:admin@pyopensci.org): used for administration tasks such as meetighns calls.
 - [media@pyopensci.org](mailto:media@pyopensci.org): used for general social media work.

 ## Engaging with the community